| Title: | Multivariate Ordinal Regression Models |

 If provided, the row names of the output correspond to the subjectIDs, otherwise they correspond to the row id of the observations.

-, joint_probabilities
+predict.mvord, joint_probabilities

-is a generic function which extracts the model matrix
+model.matrix is a generic function which extracts the model matrix

-from objects of class 'mvord'
+from objects of class 'mvord'.

-## S3 method for class 'mvord' model.matrix(object, ...)
+## S3 method for class 'mvord' model.matrix(object, ...)## S3 method for class 'mvord' model.matrix(object, ...)

 object |